Developer Guide

 Implementation

-does not modify the address book.
+TutorRec is also able to list all current students in the address book.
+Note that the command list does not modify the address book.
 Additionally, it does not take in any extra parameters.
 It can be simply called as follows:

 -

-will show all current students in the address book in thePersonListPanel
+listwill show all current students in the address book in thePersonListPanel

-The example shown below will describe the process for listing all students during the list
+The example shown below will describe the process for listing all students during the list command.

 [Proposed] Undo/redo feature